cosmos/ibc/spec/client/ics-009-loopback-cilent/README.md

   unprefixedPath = removePrefix(getCommitmentPrefix(), path)

   // The complete (not only client identifier-prefixed) store is needed
-  // to  verifiy that a path has not been set to a particular value if provableStore.get(unprefixedPath) !== nil {
+  // to verify that a path has not been set to a particular value if provableStore.get(unprefixedPath) !== nil {
     return error
   }